Weeds, or invasive plants, are non-native plants that adapt quickly and aggressively to the Alberta landscape causing lasting damage.

 - Let the native plants flourish.
 It’s the best option to provide habitat for native wildlife and fish and for maintaining the health of the lake or river.

-- Avoid planting any aquatic plants on or near the lake or river, or where run-off can wash the plants into the water.
+- Never introduce non-native plants into any natural waterbody.
+Avoid planting any aquatic plants near the lake or river, or where run-off can wash the plants into the water.

 To learn more about identifying and preventing some of the most damaging plant species for lake and rivers, see: